top of page

 Anil Graves

-I am a Senior Lecturer in Land Use Systems at Cranfield University with 20 years of experience in researching agricultural, forestry, agroforestry and wetland system in Europe and internationally.
+I am a Senior Lecturer in Land Use Systems at Cranfield University with 20 years of experience in researching agricultural, forestry, agroforestry, and wetland systems in Europe and internationally.
 I use a mix of biophysical, economic, and social science methods to undertake interdisciplinary assessments of decisions that are made over the environment.
-A particular focus has been to link market and non-market values from the environment in cost benefit analysis for arable, livestock, agroforestry, forestry, and wetland systems through dynamic bio-economic modelling.
+A particular focus has been to link market and non-market values from the environment in cost-benefit analysis for arable, livestock, agroforestry, forestry, and wetland systems through dynamic bio-economic modelling.

 Paul Burgess